steqeq/0000/CONTRIBUTING.md

 ## Filenames and folder structure

-Please use snake case for file names.
+Please use snake case (all lower case letters and underscores instead of spaces) for file names.
+For example, `example_file_name.md`.
 Our documentation follows pitchfork for folder structure.
-All documentation is in /docs except for special files like the contributing guide in the / folder.
+All documentation is in `/docs` except for special files like the contributing guide in the `/` folder.
 All images used in the documentation are place in the /docs/data folder.

 ## How to provide feedback for ROCm documentation